Persata/plaits/docs.md

 ## More Validators [/]

-Extra provided validators are always useful to prevent people from having to write their own, especially if tested and approved.
-A few that spring to mind:
+Extra provided validators are always useful to prevent people from having to write their own, especially if tested and approved, for example:

-  - Number Range Validator (Numbers greater than etc.)
   - Date Range Validator (Dates between X and Y, dates only before Y, etc.)

 ## Examples Repository [/]